toolness/werewolves-and-wanderer-rs/README.md

 ## Implementation notes

+* The architecture of the program (very) loosely follows that of the original BASIC program from CAGYC.
+In particular, this means that the game world isn't particularly object-oriented.
+  It feels a bit baroque in some ways.
+I don't think I used dynamic dispatch at all.

+  That said, I did go a bit overboard with some abstractions, so there's a bit of variety.

 * Because of the fact that the web version can't block the UI thread to wait for user input--well, at least not in a user-friendly way--the program's source code is actually capable